 • The Governor and legislative leaders have established a separate Property Insurance Task Force to study solutions to the difficulties facing condo associations and multi-family residential owners.

-• Climate stressors are long-term pressures that make adverse climate events more likely, whereas climate shocks are disasters like floods, hurricanes, droughts, and fires.
+• Climate stressors are long-term pressures that make adverse climate events more likely, whereas climate shocks are disasters like floods, hurricanes, droughts and fires.
 The CAT acknowledges that it is important to address stressors, however our focus is on mitigating the negative effects of and managing recovery efforts for climate shocks.